Languedoc rosés

 Château de l’Engarran, 2018 Languedoc, les Angelots - 8.00€ **

 89% Grenache, 11% Cinsaut.
-Vinification parcellaire; a rosé de pressurage
+Vinification parcellaire; a rosé de pressurage.

 Pale orange pink, a touch amylic on the nose; quite fresh on the palate, but a touch stalky on the finish.